OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 ## Remediation

-- Ensure that only the required headers are allowed, and that the allowed headers are properly configured.
+- Ensure that only the required methods are allowed, and that the allowed methods are properly configured.
 - Ensure that no workarounds are implemented to bypass security measures implemented by user-agents, frameworks, or web servers.

 ## Tools